-Use the USWDS maturity model to adopt the design system incrementally and design and build better digital experiences for the American public.
+Use the USWDS maturity model to adopt the design system incrementally and design and build better digital experiences.

 You don’t need to adopt the design system all at once.